omgitsfrancis/testcafe-demo/README.md

 # testcafe-demo
-Sample TestCafe project for getting up and running.
+Sample TestCafe project to get you up and running for e2e testing.

 1. Clone Repo and install dependencies
 ```